raspberrypilearning/pi-tag/en/step_6.md

 ## Write to a card

 Each RFID tag or card has a very small amount of memory which can be written to.
-You can only write up to 48 characters, so let's write the player's name onto the card.
+You can only write up to 48 characters, so let's write the name of a colour onto the card so that each player can have their own colour.

-+ Make a copy of your test program and call it `write_name.py`.
++ Make a copy of your test program and call it `write_card.py`.
 Save it in the same folder.

 + Locate this line of code which reads a card and remove it: